Construction Rating: | starstarstarstarstar_border |

 Summary:

 Overall, this is a very impressive scale renderin' with exceptional quality parts.
-Blimey!
+Well, blow me down!
+Ahoy!
 It is nay true scale (sustainer

 fins undersized) but could easily be modified t' get there.
+Begad!
+Avast, me proud beauty!
 It flies very well and is a great kit for t' craftsman.

 My only "cons" are minor with t' hinges and antenna should have been included on t' laser nest rather than cut by hand from t' basswood scrap and me decals were white instead o' yellow.
-Avast!
-While thar be some evidence that there were white-lettered missiles as well as yellow-lettered missiles, t' overwhelmin' majority o' publicly available photos shows yellow lettering, ya bilge rat, which means it is goin' t' be difficult t' provide supportin' photos when this is entered in contests.
+Ahoy!
+While thar be some evidence that there were white-lettered missiles as well as yellow-lettered missiles, t' overwhelmin' majority o' publicly available photos shows yellow lettering, which means it is goin' t' be difficult t' provide supportin' photos when this is entered in contests.

 Overall Rating: 4 out o' 5 out o' 5